Methods to Deal with Basic Plumbing Problems at Home: A Do-it-yourself Guide

 What are the most frequent plumbing problems?

-The most common plumbing problems are dripping faucets, running toilets, clogged drains, and low water pressure.
+The most frequent plumbing issues are leaky faucets, running toilets blocked drains, and low water pressure.

 Is DIY plumbing safe?

-You should call a professional plumber for plumbing problems of a serious nature that require specialized equipment and expertise.
+You should call a professional plumber for plumbing problems of a serious nature that require special equipment and experience.